jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-37.md

 2. The physical and metaphysical sciences of philosophy

 There are also auxiliary to these.
-Examples are=
+Examples are:
 - Arabic philology and arithmetic, etc
   - These are auxiliary to the religious sciences
 - Logic